klipperdev/sms-sender/README.md

 Klipper SMS Sender Component
 ============================

-The SMS Sender component is is a powerful system for creating and sending SMS.
+The SMS Sender component is a powerful system for creating and sending SMS.
 Like [Symfony Mailer](https://symfony.com/doc/current/mailer.html) for emails, this library use the [Symfony Mime](https://symfony.com/doc/current/components/mime.html) to build the messages.
 It uses the same logic to create and send the message via several transports.